 Once a client is aware of this explanation the client will understand that whenever a weight is dead on the ground and lifted, it is a variation of a dead lift.

-There are many stances to dead lift, here are a few to possibly open up new worlds for you:
+There are many stances and movements to use for lifting dead weight, here are a few to possibly open up new worlds for you:

 - neutral stance hip hinge dead lift